-- Employer Mandates—The North SA Chamber monitors and assesses, recommends, and advocates on issues related to challenges, needs, opportunities, and overall strategies impacting successful business, economic growth, and job creation such as legislation and policies with employer mandates that include prohibitive regulations and other governmental actions that limit employers’ rights that are unconstitutional or hinder free enterprise.
+- Employer Mandates—Support legislation that protects business, economic growth, and job creation by prohibiting regulations and other governmental actions that limit employers’ rights that are unconstitutional or hinder free enterprise.

-- Incentives, Travel, Tourism, Entertainment, & Hospitality—The Chamber supports the continuation of local and state incentives that supplement and increase local economic development strategies to retain existing and recruit new employers and create new jobs.
-Advocate for incentives that contribute to recovering industries and oppose efforts that could hinder workforce recruitment, business attraction/relocation, and tourism.
+- Tax Incentives/Investments, Taxpayer Solutions, & Travel, Tourism, Entertainment, & Hospitality—Support sustained local and state incentives that supplement and increase economic development strategies to retain existing and recruit new employers and create new jobs.
+Assess property tax appraisal system, reduce tax burdens and retain and improve exemptions for taxpayers and businesses.
+Advocate for incentives that contribute to recovering industries, expand productivity and innovation in high-growth sectors, and oppose efforts that hinder workforce recruitment, business attraction/relocation, and tourism.

 Education & Workforce

-- Education & Workforce Finance—San Antonio’s future workforce depends on education opportunities for all.
-Therefore, we support full/expanded HB3 funding.
-Support a balanced approach to the distribution of public- and private-education funds and resources.
-Support funding and resources that lead to a strong workforce for in-demand and high-need occupations and TRBs for public higher education capital construction projects.
+- Education Finance & Workforce—San Antonio’s future workforce depends on education opportunities for all.
+We support a balanced approach to the distribution of public- and private-education funds and resources.
+Support a sustainable public education funding system that responds to changing student and workforce needs, and that lead to a strong workforce for in-demand and high-need jobs and occupations and TRBs for public higher education capital construction projects.